JeremS/mbt/doc/design.md

 ## Credits
 This project takes a lot from different projects whether in design ideas or directly in the way to code specific things:

-- ◊boot / ◊ring for the threaded context model
+- [Boot](https://boot-clj.com/) / [Ring](https://github.com/ring-clojure/ring) for the threaded context model
-- ◊cambada for the compilation code.
+- [Cambada](https://github.com/luchiniatwork/cambada) for the compilation code.
-- ◊depstar for the idea that we can build a jar from a classpath.
+- [Depstar](https://github.com/seancorfield/depstar) for the idea that we can build a jar from a classpath.
-- ◊depstar / ◊cambada / ◊badigeon for the jar building code.
+- [Depstar](https://github.com/seancorfield/depstar) / [Cambada](https://github.com/luchiniatwork/cambada) / [Badigeon](https://github.com/EwenG/badigeon) for the jar building code.
-- ◊boot / ◊badigeon for the gpg code
+- [Boot](https://boot-clj.com/) / [Badigeon](https://github.com/EwenG/badigeon) for the gpg code
-- ◊badigeon for the manifest code
+- [Badigeon](https://github.com/EwenG/badigeon) for the manifest code
-- ◊metav for the git versioning code.
+- [Metav](https://github.com/jgrodziski/metav) for the git versioning code.
-- ◊meander / ◊tools-deps as a source of inspiration for the versioning scheme
+- [Meander](https://github.com/noprompt/meander) / [tools.deps](https://github.com/clojure/tools.deps.alpha) as a source of inspiration for the versioning scheme